My first Georgia trip, back in 2011, changed my travelling forever.

 Since the end of the 18th century Georgia was under the Russian rule, it was also part of the Soviet Union (btw, did you know that Stalin was born in Gori, Georgia and his full name was Ioseb Besarionis dze Jughashvili?).

-While everyone is raving about wines from such exotic destinations like New Zealand, South Africa or Argentina it’s Georgian wine that deserves the attention.
 Not only it’s really good, it also has a long history.
-Did you know that the wine was produced in the area already in the 6th century BC (however the oldest winery in the world can be found in the neighboring Armenia)?
+Did you know that the wine was produced in the area already in the 6th century BC?

-You should go to Tbilisi to see beautiful yet crumbling capital with numerous attractions that will keep you occupied for at least 2-3 days.
+You should travel to Tbilisi to see beautiful yet crumbling capital with numerous Tbilisi attractions that will keep you occupied for at least 2-3 days.
 Old Tbilisi, the main touristic spot, looks like from a fairy tale really!

 Batumi, the seaside resort, is more than just the beach and funky architecture.
 The city has a charming old town, amazing botanical garden, some good street art around and lush mountains surrounding the city.